jvlopes22/jvlopes22/README.md

  - Flutuar: It simulates a platform that sells travel packages.
 The idea was to make a simple project to practice HTML and CSS. https://github.com/jvlopes22/flutuar

- - Móveis Customizados: Similar to "Flutuar", it was a project created to practice HTML and CSS.
+ - Móveis Customizados: Similar to "Flutuar", it was created to practice HTML and CSS.
 It simulates a platform that sells furniture. https://github.com/jvlopes22/moveis-customizados

 Connect with Me 🙋‍♂️